zhijinl/holohub/applications/cbct_recon/recon/README.md

   and then we incrementally update the volume as rest of the projection images arrives.
 In theory, such an on-line reconstruction can be implemented for any linear reconstruction algorithms.
+- Holoviz will be used to display the central reconstructed slice from the volume, as a visual indicator of the on-line reconstruction process.
 - After reconstruction, another denoising model will be applied, this time on the reconstructed CBCT volume.
 - Both the original and denoise 3D volumes will be pushed to the